kenmoritest/KenmoriPSModule/Readme.md

 This is a command to decode SafeLinks generated in Outlook Client.

 ### Decode-JsonString
-This is a command to decode Json String.
+This is a command to decode Json String..

 ### Convert-HashToPSObject
 This is a command to convert the hash to PSObject.